mritzmann/firefoxvschrome.com/README.md

 # Testimonials

+Unfortunately this website [was flagged on Hacker News](https://archive.is/yISOz) and [locked on /r/firefox](https://archive.is/ghhb8).

 > This is about the most useless website I've visited in a long time.
 > – _Izmaki on [Hacker News](https://archive.is/h2iDt)_